KyleAMathews/trpc-crdt/README.md

 For each of these, the good ol' request/response RPC pattern is a lot easier and safer than optimistic client writes.

-The goal of trpc-crdt is to let application builders full embrace CRDTs while still allowing for traditional server authoritative mutations when needed.

 ## Why do server authoritative mutations over a CRDT?